-- 5.3 The Council expects its employees to be alert to the possibility of fraud and corruption and to report any suspected fraud or other irregularities to the Head of Internal Audit. - 5.4 Employees are expected to comply with the Employee Code of Conduct and the Council's policies and procedures. - 5.5 Employees are responsible for complying with the Council's policies and procedures and it is their responsibility to ensure that they are aware of them.
+- 5.3 The Council expects its employees to be alert to the possibility of fraud and corruption and to report any suspected fraud or other irregularities to the Head of Internal Audit, Anti-Fraud and Assurance. - 5.4 Employees are expected to comply with the Employee Code of Conduct and the Council's policies and procedures. - 5.5 Employees are responsible for complying with the Council's policies and procedures and it is their responsibility to ensure that they are aware of them.
 Where employees are also members of professional bodies they should also follow the standards of conduct laid down by them. - 5.6 Employees should follow instructions given to them by management.
-They are under a duty to properly account for and safeguard the money and assets under their control/charge. - 5.7 Employees are required to provide a written declaration of any financial and nonfinancial interests or commitments, which may conflict with BMBC's interests.
+They are under a duty to properly account for and safeguard the money and assets under their control/charge. - 5.7 Employees are required to provide a written declaration of any financial and nonfinancial interests or commitments, which may conflict with BMBC's interests (Employee Code of Conduct Register of Employees Interests).
 Section 117 of the Local Government Act 1972 requires any officer with an interest in a contract which has been, or proposed to be, entered into by the Council to declare that interest.
 The legislation also prohibits the acceptance of fees or rewards other than by means of proper remuneration. - 5.8 Failure to disclose an interest or the acceptance of an inappropriate reward may result in disciplinary action or criminal liability.
-Staff must also ensure that they make appropriate disclosures of gifts and hospitality. - 5.9 Managers at all levels are responsible for familiarising themselves with the types of fraud that might occur within their directorates and the communication and implementation of this strategy. - 5.10 Managers are expected to create an environment in which their staff feel able to approach them with any concerns that they may have about suspected fraud or any other financial irregularities.
+Staff must also ensure that they make appropriate disclosures of gifts and hospitality (Declaration of an offer of Benefits). - 5.9 Managers at all levels are responsible for familiarising themselves with the types of fraud that might occur within their directorates and the communication and implementation of this strategy. - 5.10 Managers are expected to create an environment in which their staff feel able to approach them with any concerns that they may have about suspected fraud or any other financial irregularities.